 Step 4: Start Your WordPress Install and Setup

 As noted above, Bluehost offers significant assistance to get your new blog up and running.
-If you’re more of a DIY person, however, the process is fairly straightforward so feel free to try your hand at setting it up yourself.
-There’s a sense of bootstrapping or entrepreneurship that comes with any new venture and blogging is no different.
-You’re likely going to encounter things you’ll need to roll up your sleeves, research and learn about.
-Knowing that Bluehost has your back though, will give you the confidence to jump in and create your blog, you can always contact them for assistance throughout the process.
+The process is fairly straightforward so try your hand at setting it up yourself.
+There’s some bootstrapping that comes with entrepreneurship and blogging is no different.
+You’re likely to encounter things you’ll need to research and learn more about, but don’t let that get the best of you.
+Know that Bluehost has your back.
+You can always contact them for assistance throughout the process.

 How to Connect WordPress to Bluehost

-In the past and often with other bog hosts, you would have to run through a series of steps to install WordPress onto your blog.
-Now, however, you can install WordPress with one easy click.
+You can install WordPress with one easy click with Bluehost.
 They have made it really simple.
 Earlier we talked about WordPress.com (the free hosting platform) WordPress.org is what you’ll be using for your self-hosted blog on Bluehost.

 WordPress.org offers a large selection of templates and plugins for your website.
 These will help you tailor your blog to your particular tastes and needs.
 With the self-hosted version of WordPress, you as the user will maintain and have control over the features of your site.